TR-RBM/TR-RBM/README.md

 In terms of programming, I have experience with Python and C#/.NET, including XAML for GUI development.

+Most of my public code here on GitHub is coded for fun.
+Do not use my code in production (except if mentioned otherwise) 🚫🔥

 ---
 Here are my code snippets: https://gist.github.com/TR-RBM